openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 are represented in IR and Ngraph, how operations with state can be done.
 Section provides small examples of stateful network and code to infer it.

-## What is stateful network
+## What is a stateful network

  Several use cases require processing of data sequences.
-When length of sequence is known and small enough, we can process it with RNN like networks which contains cycle inside.
-But in some cases like online speech recognition of time series forecasting length of data sequence is unknown.
-Then data can be divided in small portions and processed step by step.
+When length of a sequence is known and small enough, we can process it with RNN like networks that contain a cycle inside.
+But in some cases, like online speech recognition of time series forecasting, length of data sequence is unknown.
+Then data can be divided in small portions and processed step-by-step.
 But dependency between data portions should be addressed.
-For that networks saved some data between inferences - state.
+For that, networks save some data between inferences - state.
 When one dependent sequence is over, state should be reset to initial value and new sequence can be started.

  Several frameworks have special API for states in networks.
-For example, Keras have special option for RNNs `stateful` that turn on saving state between inferences.
-Kaldi contains special specifier `Offset` to define time offset in network.
+For example, Keras have special option for RNNs `stateful` that turns on saving state between inferences.
+Kaldi contains special specifier `Offset` to define time offset in a network.

- OpenVINO contains special API to simplify work with networks with states too.
-State will be automatically saved between inferences and there is a way to reset state when needed.
-Also user can read state or set it to some new value between inferences.
+ OpenVINO also contains special API to simplify work with networks with states.
+State is automatically saved between inferences, and there is a way to reset state when needed.
+You can also read state or set it to some new value between inferences.

 ## OpenVINO state representation

- OpenVINO contains special abstraction Variable to represent state in network.
-There are 2 operations to work with state:
+ OpenVINO contains special abstraction variable to represent state in a network.
+There are two operations to work with state:
 * `Assign` to save value in state
-* `ReadValue` to read value saved on previous iteration.
+* `ReadValue` to read value saved on previous iteration

-More details on these operations you can find in [ReadValue specification](../ops/infrastructure/ReadValue_3.md) and [Assign specification](../ops/infrastructure/Assign_3.md).
+You can find more details on these operations in [ReadValue specification](../ops/infrastructure/ReadValue_3.md) and [Assign specification](../ops/infrastructure/Assign_3.md).

-## Examples of representation of network with states
+## Examples of representation of a network with states

-To get model with states ready for inference you can convert model from another framework with ModelOptimizer to IR or create ngraph function
+To get a model with states ready for inference, you can convert a model from another framework to IR with Model Optimizer or create an nGraph function
 (details can be found in [Build nGraph Function section](../nGraph_DG/build_function.md)).
-Let's represent in both forms the following graph:
+Let's represent the following graph in both forms:
 ![state_network_example]

 ### Example of IR with state

-`bin` file for this graph should contain float 0 in binary form. `xml` is the following.
+The `bin` file for this graph should contain float 0 in binary form.
+Content of `xml` is the following.

 ```xml
 <?xml version="1.0" ?>